Iowa Western Community College

 - Iowa Western Community College is a learning community committed to excellence in meeting the educational needs and improving the quality of life through programs, partnerships and community involvement.

-- The teacher population of 259 teachers has grown by 7% over five years.
+The teacher population of 259 teachers has stayed relatively flat over five years.

 |Iowa Western Community College||(IA) Community College Avg.|

 |Carnegie Classification||Baccalaureate / Associates Colleges||Baccalaureate / Associates Colleges|

 |Institution Level||Less than 2 yrs||Four or more years|

 - Clarinda Junior College, which was established in 1923 and had a long history of providing a two-year liberal arts education in Southwest Iowa, was selected to serve as one campus, and a new campus was located in Council Bluffs.
 The College expanded into other parts of the district with the establishment of centers in Atlantic (Cass County Center), Harlan (Shelby County Center), and Shenandoah (Page/Fremont County Center).
 On January 23, 1967, two vocational-technical programs were started using facilities in Council Bluffs.
 A major development was the addition of a liberal arts curriculum at the Council Bluffs Campus in the fall of 1968.
 Currently the College offers 84 different vocational/technical programs and Arts and Sciences/Transfer majors.
 Fall 2003 enrollment was 4,205 students.
 In addition, there are over 42,795 enrollments in continuing education classes each year.
 Iowa Western has been a vital part of the development of southwest Iowa for the past 32 years.
 From providing students with the necessary resources to start on a bachelor's degree; offering services to employers to increase economic development; providing continuing education courses; and offering numerous two-year degrees in technical areas, Iowa Western continues to set the standard for colleges throughout the area.